Remedy Drive: History

 Remedy Drive were formed as The Aslan Band in 1995 as a three-piece all-brother group, before a fourth brother, Paul, joined in 1998.
 They released their first album, Remedy, in 1998 under their original name.
 After changing their name to Remedy, they released four more independent albums: Remedy (The Blue One) (1999), Remedy (The Red One) (2001), Remedy: A Live Album (2003), and Magnify (2004).
 They changed their name again in 2004, this time to "Remedy Drive".
 They released Rip Open the Skies, which was released on April 25, 2006 and which has sold over 20,000 copies to date.
 The band toured primarily in the Midwest and West Coast of the United States playing over 200 concerts per year.

 In 2008, the band was signed with Word Records and on August 28, 2008, they released Daylight Is Coming which was produced by Ian Eskelin followed by an Expanded Edition and an EP released on March 30, 2010.

 On April 6, 2011, the band's website announced that all of the Zach brothers except David (Daniel, Philip and Paul Zach) would be leaving the band, to be replaced by Dave Mohr, Timmy Jones, and Corey Horn.
 The departure of the three brothers was heavily driven by feuding between the brothers, primarily between Philip and David, as well as Philip's declining singing ability following vocal surgery and scarring.
 The departure also marked the band's relocation to Nashville.
-Philip started his own recording studio in Lincoln named the Grid Studio, and started his own solo act (Arrows and Sound).
+Philip started his own recording studio in Lincoln named The Grid Studio, and started his own solo act (Arrows and Sound).
 Philip collaborated with Paul Zach and local Lincoln musicians (The Silver Pages), and started a two-man project with musician Coury Palermo (A Thousand Fires).
 The departure of the three brothers marked the beginning of a three-year, self-imposed silence between brothers, specifically between Philip and David.

 On May 2, 2011, they independently released Light Makes a Way EP.

 In 2012, they signed with Centricity Music and on August 18, 2012, they released Resuscitate.
 Drummer Timmy Jones left in 2013 to join For King and Country, and Nashville-based drummer Tim Buell stepped in.
-Tim left the band in 2015, which prompted appearances by Michael Sturd and Zach Hunter.
-Timmy rejoined Remedy Drive in 2016.
+Buell left the band in 2015, which prompted appearances by Michael Sturd and Zach Hunter.
+Jones rejoined Remedy Drive in 2016.

-Since 2014 the band's albums have been produced by former band member, Philip Zach at The Grid Studio in Lincoln.
+Since 2014, the band's albums have been produced by former band member Philip Zach at The Grid Studio in Lincoln.
 On August 23, 2014, they released Commodity.
 On September 2, 2016, they released Hope's Not Giving Up.
 The North Star was released on January 12, 2018.
 Philip Zach is listed in the liner notes as being part of the band, along with Timmy Jones on drums.